andrewvallejo/only-devs/README.md

 ---
 **Learning goals:** My major goals were to be able to make a fullstack website by also learning backend with PostgreSQL and connecting the API made with Express to Heroku.

 **Challenges:** The backend already seemed daunting as I imagine in my head it being the parallel and opposite universe to front end.
 Although after learning the syntax and receiving help from backend developers, I manage to create some tables.
-The hard part was trying to understand SQL, it's logic, and understanding the new UI.
+The hard part was trying to understand SQL, it's logic, and learning a new CLI.
 Like the others, Hiroku proved to be the most challenging aspect as it felt completely unknown at the time how connect all of the pieces .
-Although like edison, I know of a thousand ways how to not deploy a heroku backend.
+Although, like Thomas Edison, I know of a thousand ways how to not deploy a Heroku backend.

 <br>